Transition Tori in the Planar Restricted Elliptic Three Body Problem: Introduction

-The diffusion between energies follows from a mechanism similar to the 1964 Arnold's example \cite{Arnold-arnold-diff}.
+The diffusion between energies discussed in this paper follows from a mechanism similar to the 1964 Arnold's example \cite{Arnold-arnold-diff}.
 Arnold conjectured that this phenomenon appears in the three body problem.
 The result of this paper is a small step towards a proof of this conjecture, but the described dynamics does not fulfill all requirements.
 First of all, prior to perturbation we do not have a fully integrable system.
-We start with the circular problem with a setting in which we already have a homoclinic connection between Lapunov orbits, which in our setting play the role of lower dimensional normally hyperbolic invariant tori.
-Such systems are referred to as apriori unstable.
-Secondly, and most importantly, our diffusion is between energies with distance of order $e^{1/2}$ and not of order one.
-The result of this paper should rather be viewed as a demonstration of the fact that the dynamics of the PRC3BP described in \cite{Simo} persists under perturbation.
-It is enriched by the occurrence of diffusion in energy, but we are unable to show that the diffusion is large.
+We start with the circular problem with a setting in which we already have a transversal homoclinic connection between Lyapounov orbits, which in our setting play the role of lower dimensional normally hyperbolic invariant tori.
+Such systems are referred to as "a priory unstable", or even "a priory chaotic".
+Secondly, and most importantly, our diffusion is between energies with distance of order $\left( e\mu^{1/3}\right) ^{1/2}$ and not of order one.